 The usage of linters has also helped many developers to write better code for not compiled programming languages.
-As there is not compiling time errors, finding typos, syntax errors, uses of undeclared variables, calls to undefined or deprecated functions, for instance, helping developers to fix it faster and reduce bugs prior to execution.
+As there is not compiling time errors, finding typos, syntax errors, uses of undeclared variables, calls to undefined or deprecated functions, for instance, helping developers to fix it faster and reduce bugs before execution.

 Linters have evolved

 Linters have evolved.
-They started with those simple checks, but nowadays they are getting more and more sophisticated.
+They started with those simple checks, but nowadays, they are getting more and more sophisticated.
 They perform Static Analysis, enforce configuration flags, check for compliance with a given style-guide or security rule, and a lot more.

 Let’s explore some of these checks and how they can be useful for you.

 If you’re a Python developer, you may already know Radon.
-It can count the source lines of code (SLOC), comment lines, a blank line, and other raw metrics, but also, it can calculate a “Maintainability Index”, which may be very important in some projects.
+It can count the source lines of code (SLOC), comment lines, a blank line, and other raw metrics, but also, it can calculate a “Maintainability Index,” which may be very important in some projects.